Rydozz15/Rydozz15/README.md

 **Rydozz15/Rydozz15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ## 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
-- 🖥 𝚂𝚘𝚏𝚝𝚠𝚊𝚛𝚎 𝚍𝚎𝚟𝚎𝚕𝚘𝚙𝚎𝚛 focused in Web Development.
+- 🖥 Software developer focused in Web Development.
+Now learning about CyberSec.
 - 💼 Open to work.
+Contact me here
-- 🎓 𝚂𝚝𝚞𝚍𝚢𝚒𝚗𝚐 Computer Engineering 𝚊𝚝 𝚄𝚗𝚒𝚟𝚎𝚛𝚜dad Mayor.
+- 🎓 Studying Computer Engineering at Universidad MAyor.
 Graduated from Psychology at Pontif.
 Universidad Católica de Chile.

 ## Stack
 - Front-End